 Welcome to Bishop's Hull Primary School

-1. Home Learning ‘Surgeries’ are starting this term: 3.00-3.25pm every Monday and Wednesday respectively in the Blue Room (off the main playground) within the last week of every month.
+3. Home Learning ‘Surgeries’: 3.00-3.25pm every Monday and Wednesday respectively in the Blue Room (off the main playground) within the last week of every month.
 Pop in to chat to Mrs Norrey (Maths) or Mrs Perks (English) if you have any questions about helping your child with maths, reading or writing.
-Your first opportunities are 31st March (Maths) and 2nd April (English).
+Dates as follows: All dates for Maths and English in the autumn term are now complete.
+Surgeries will return in the summer term.
 NB You can always talk to your child’s class teacher between ‘surgery’ times.

-2. To help you understand what your children have to do to achieve each National Curriculum level in writing and in maths, we have linked some documents in the curriculum section.
+4. To help you understand what your children have to do to achieve each National Curriculum level in writing and in maths (Y2 and Y6 only 2014-2015), we have linked some documents in the curriculum section.
 Please take a look!

-3. Under new Government guidelines I can only authorise a leave of absence for the following reasons (agreed within the Taunton Learning Partnership of schools - all schools across Taunton) :
+6. Under Government guidelines I can only authorise a leave of absence for the following reasons (agreed within the Taunton Learning Partnership of schools - all schools across Taunton) :

 - Emergency service / forces personnel with proof of enforced holiday period